amirdt22/wip/README.md

 This project demonstrates the use of the following technologies:
 * [liquibase](http://www.liquibase.org)
+** helps to manage your database changes
 * [selenium](http://www.seleniumhq.org)
+** automated browser testing
 * [hudson](http://hudson-ci.org)
+** continuous integration - build and test your projects consistently

 For the overview see: http://mathforum.org/~amir/share/ip/